luisan00/fastly-lib/README.md

 // get a list of Fastly datacenters. fastly.datacenters()
   .then((res) => {
-    // do something with the response. :satisfied: console.log(res);
+    // do something with the response.
+    console.log(res);
   })
   .catch((err) => {